 Again, once you are satisfied that damage is not a result of picking, move to storage.
 Are items being shelved carefully?
 Are they being protected from pests, temperature extremes, and so on?
 Correct any of these issues before moving on.

 Finally, look at your receiving area.
 Are dock workers doing the appropriate quality checks once they receive goods?
 If items are coming from your supplier damaged, you need to contact them and get this resolved!
 Next, are damaged items being stored with good items instead of being held in their own separate area?
 Are undamaged goods somehow being damaged when picked up for storage?
 These questions need to be addressed, too.

 We’ve used the example of order damage because it’s easy to visualize.
 With a little creativity, though, you can see how this process works for other KPIs.
 Take order lead time, for instance.
 If orders are slow getting out the door, where is the bottleneck?
 Is it in preparing packages for shipping?
 In packing items into shipping containers?
 In moving items to and from forward staging?
 In pickers following their pick paths?
 Something, somewhere, causes the bottleneck.
 The point of the warehouse health check is to determine where such bottlenecks might be hiding.

-Need Help with Your Health Check?
+Need Help with Your Warehouse Health Check?

-Health checks sometimes “get stuck.”
-For example, your leadership might have trouble agreeing on the appropriate KPIs to use.
+Sometimes your leadership might have trouble agreeing on the appropriate KPIs to use.
 Or you might have the right KPIs for your warehouse but no idea what the industry averages are.
 Or you might know the averages and know you fall short, but you can’t figure out how to locate the problem in your warehouse.